connectrpc/conformance/grpcwebclient/README.md

 purpose is to corroborate testing results with Connect clients and servers using the gRPC-web protocol.

 It is run against both the Connect reference server and the gRPC-Go reference server during conformance tests.

-The basic architecture uses [WebdriverIO](https://webdriver.io/) to run a headless Chrome shell, which in turn executes the gRPC-web client.